WAYS YOU CAN HELP UKRAINIANS IN BERLIN

 If you have time, many local aid organizations can use your help in all sorts of different ways:

 1) Frauentreff HellMa – An information and support point for refugees in Berlin.
-They really need translators, therapists, and more.
+They need translators, therapists, and more.

 2) Lovelite Berlin – A safe space for refugees to gather to meet for coffee and cake, get needed support, and even learn German.
-You can also donate in kind – check out their list of needed items here.

 4) Ukraine Help Berlin – Fill out this form to offer help, including driving, translation services, therapy, and more.
 After you fill out the form, kindly wait to be contacted.
 They have volunteers on the other side coordinating things and they will get back to you based on the most urgent needs.
 Note – Drivers can offer rides to get people to other parts of Germany or the EU.
 After you fill out the form, it’s recommended you register on BlaBlaCar.
 The platform now allows you to create a volunteer driver profile.